paulEtse/AlloBrain/backend/README.md

 ## Dev environnment

 ## Database configuration
-Create mongo db
+Connect to mongo db
-Create .env file with your connextion informations to the db
+Create .env file with your connexion informations to the your mongo database
 ```
 {
   "DB_CONNEXION_STRING": "mongodb://admin:password@localhost:27017/",